davidenunes/davidenunes.github.io/phd/index.md

 This thesis explores techniques to ground the meaning of words by learning representations acquired from text corpora .
-Artificial Neural Network (ANN) models are acapable of learning robust distributed representation and generalise to unseen data, however, existing neural network-based approaches require knowledge about vocabulary size.
+Artificial Neural Network (ANN) models are capable of learning robust distributed representation and generalise to unseen data, however, existing neural network-based approaches require knowledge about vocabulary size.
 This not only makes them computationally expensive for large vocabularies, but also prevents them from being deployed in an incremental, and cumulative fashion.
 This work solves this problem by compressing the input space with random projections, and puts forward a new estimator inspired by optimal transport theory.
-The contributions of this thesis allow for ANN models to learn representations and solve tasks incrementally, in open domains.
+The contributions of this thesis allow for ANN models to learn representations and solve tasks incrementally in open domains.
 This makes these models capable of tackling language dynamics in large scale settings, furthermore, and contrary to existing approaches, the achieved computational and memory efficiency allows the models to be deployed in